Briza media L.

 Briza anceps, Briza australis, Briza elatior, Briza lutescens, Briza pauciflora, Briza pilosa, Briza serotina, Briza tremula, Briza viridis, Poa media

 Bloom Time: May to August, 12 weeks from spring sowing

-Briza media is a rhizomatous, creeping, warm season ornamental grass which features a clump of narrow, erect, green leaves, typically growing up to 15 inches (37.5 cm) tall.
+Briza media is a rhizomatous, creeping, warm-season ornamental grass that features a clump of narrow, erect, green leaves, typically growing up to 15 inches (37.5 cm) tall.
 Tiny, greenish flowers appear in spring in loose, airy panicles atop stems rising well above the foliage clump up to 3 feet (90 cm) tall.
 Flowers give way to flattened hop-like, purplish-maturing-to-tan seed heads which dangle on thread-like stems and quiver in the slightest breeze, thus giving rise to the common name.